HarrisonKeeling/tapestry/README.md

 # Tapestry
 A command line tool for encrypting/decrypting videos inside other videos.

-The current encryption method utilizes a LSD method for proof of concept purposes.
+The current encryption method utilizes an XOR method on the message file and the cloak file as a one-time-pad type encryption.
 I plan to update this program to allow the user to specify an encryption/decryption method from a subset of standard ciphers for more practical use.

 ## Requirements
 Tapestry is written in C and uses [FFmpeg](https://ffmpeg.org/) to encode and decode video files.